wao1ook/beem/README.md

 BeemSms::content('Your message here')->loadRecipients(User::all(), 'column_name')->send();
 ```

-If you plan on generating your phone number addresses, you could use the getRecipients() method.
-Be advised, that the getRecipients() method will receive variables in an array format.
+Instead of passing a collection of phone numbers, you could pass a single phone number in an array or an array of phone numbers.

 ```php
 use Emanate\BeemSms\Facades\BeemSms;